spacebeam/research/web/luerl.org/content/pages/about.md

 Through the use of Erlang functions, Luerl can be augmented to cope with a wide range of different domains, creating a customized language sharing a syntactical framework.

 Luerl is a library, written in clean Erlang/OTP.
 For more information, click on the [get started](https://github.com/rvirding/luerl/wiki/0.2-Getting-started) tutorial.
 You may also browse the [examples](https://github.com/rvirding/luerl/tree/develop/examples) and learn from the source code.

+## Luerl goal

+A proper implementation of the Lua language

+- It SHOULD look and behave the same as Lua
+- It SHOULD include the Lua standard libraries
+- It MUST interface well with Erlang/OTP

+## The result

+Luerl is a native Erlang implementation of standard Lua 5.3 written for the BEAM ecosystem.

+- Easy for Erlang to call
+- Easy for Lua to call Erlang
+- Erlang concurrency model and error handling

+Through the use of Erlang/OTP, Luerl can be augmented to cope with a wide range of different domains, creating a customized language sharing a syntactical framework.